İzmit

-İzmit ([ˈizmit]) is the central district of Kocaeli province, Turkey.
-It is located at the Gulf of İzmit in the Sea of Marmara, about 100 km east of Istanbul, on the northwestern part of Anatolia.
-As of the last estimation (made on 31 December 2021), the city center had a population of 367,990.
-Kocaeli province (including rural areas) had a population of 2,033,441 inhabitants, of whom approximately 1.2 million lived in the largely urban İzmit City metro area made up of Kartepe, Başiskele, Körfez, Gölcük, Derince and Sapanca (in Sakarya Province).
-Unlike other provinces in Turkey, apart from Istanbul, the whole province is included within the municipality of the metropolitan center.
+İzmit ([ˈizmit]) is a municipality and the capital district of Kocaeli Province, Turkey.
+Its area is 480 km2, and its population is 376,056 (2022).
+The capital of Kocaeli Province, it is located at the Gulf of İzmit in the Sea of Marmara, about 100 km east of Istanbul, on the northwestern part of Anatolia.
+Kocaeli Province (including rural areas) had a population of 2,079,072 inhabitants in 2022, of whom approximately 1.2 million lived in the largely urban İzmit City metro area made up of Kartepe, Başiskele, Körfez, Gölcük, Derince and Sapanca (in Sakarya Province).
+Similar to Istanbul, the area of İzmit is coterminous with its province.
+It is also the most populated of any city or town in Turkey whose name isn't shared with the province it is located in.